-Output error message Explanation

-Unrecognized command or illegal The entered command does not exist, or there is error in

-parameter! parameter scope, type or format.

-Ambiguous command At least two interpretations is possible basing on the current

-input.

-Invalid command or parameter The command is recognized, but no valid parameter record is

-found.

-This command is not exist in current The command is recognized, but this command can not be

-mode used under current mode.

-Please configure precursor The command is recognized, but the prerequisite command command "" at first! has not been configured. syntax error : missing '"' before the Quotation marks are not used in pairs. end of command line!
+Output error message Explanation Unrecognized command or illegal The entered command does not exist, or there is an error in parameter! parameter scope, type or format.
+Ambiguous command At least two interpretations are possible based on the current input.
+Invalid command or parameter The command is recognized, but no valid parameter record is found.
+This command dos not exist in The command is recognized, but this command cannot be current mode used in current mode.
+Please configure precursor The command is recognized, but the prerequisite command command "" at first! has not been configured. syntax error : missing '"' before the Quotation marks are not used in pairs. end of command line! ·